List of hospitals in Botswana

 This is a List of hospitals in Botswana.
 There are 624 medical facilities in Botswana, including 26 public hospitals.
 Botswana had an estimated population of 2,352,000 in 2020.
 The first tier of public hospitals are located in rural areas that each serve a maximum of 10,000 people.
 Each hospital has between 20 and 70 beds.
-The second tier of public hospitals is made up of seven district hospitals located in larger villages and cities.
+The second tier of public hospitals consists of seven district hospitals located in larger villages and cities.
 They have between 71 and 250 beds.
-The third tier of public hospitals has three referral based hospitals that are specialized.
+The third tier of public hospitals has three referral based specialized hospitals.

 South-East District

 Hospitals and clinics are located in three cities in the South-East District include: